mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 ## Codeanywhere Step 4 Initialise new Node project and install Express

 1 Go to terminal (1st tab, or (left hand side) right click on the name of your project under `Connections` and choose `SSH Terminal`).
-2 Type `npm init`.
+2 Type `npm init` and hit enter.
 This will initialise a new Node.js project.
 You will be asked several questions.
 Just hit enter to accept the default values for each question.
 3 Now type `ls` (a command to list files in the directory).
-You should see only one filed: `package.json`.
+You should see only one file: `package.json`.
 4 Reload the browser's tab.
 The browser will likely ask about leaving the page.
 Confirm 'Leave'.
 (This will show `package.json` correctly in the list of files on the left hand side.)
 5 Now you should see `package.json` showing properly.
-6 Go back to the console, and type `npm install express --save`.
+6 Go back to the console (terminal), and type `npm install express --save`.
 This will install the Express framework + save it as a dependency in `package.json` file.
+7 Open your `package.json` file.
+You should see a line that looks something like this: `"express": "^4.16.4"` (note that the exact version of express will likely be a bit different).

 ## Codeanywhere Step 5 Working web server and Hello World